Medical Interpretation

 Why In-Person Interpretation Makes a Difference.

 Phone lines and translation apps can't read body language, tone, or the fear on a patient's face.
-Being there in person means I can facilitate real understanding — not just word swaps.
+Being there in person means we can facilitate real understanding — not just word swaps.

 More Than Just Words